 We exit the valley of Kathmandu from Naag Dhunga and take the Prithvi Highway.
 The journey along the Prithvi Highway continues for 57 kilometers before diverging at Dhading Besi.
 The drive is scenic, with excellent views of the Ganesh and Gorkha mountain ranges.

 From Dhading Besi, we head north, taking a narrow road towards Arughat in Gorkha district.
-We follow through the dense settlements of Arughat and along the Budhi Gandaki river basin—the road after Arughat needs to be paved and is uneven.
+We follow through the dense settlements of Arughat and along the Budhi Gandaki river basin.
+The road after Arughat needs to be paved; it is currently uneven.

 It is filled with rock boulders and muddy trails.
 After an hour-long drive from Arughat, you reach Maccha Khola.
 We settle down at the teahouse in Maccha Khola for the night.

-The stretch from Macchakhola to Jagat begins with a walk along the Budhi Gandaki river banks.
+The stretch from Macchakhola to Jagat begins with a walk along the banks of the Budhi Gandaki River.
 The trail steadily follows the riverbed, which is filled with sand and rocky boulders.

 This section of the river is narrowed down by huge hills on both sides.
 After an hour of walking, you will reach KhorlaBesi, a crossroad with a western trail leading toward Barpark in Gorkha.

 Heading further from Tatopani, we pass through Dobhan, the site of the two most significant landslides in the area.
-It acts as a confluence of the Budhi Gandaki and Dobhan Rivers.
+It is the confluence of the Budhi Gandaki and Dobhan Rivers.

 From Dobhan, steady walkers take 2 hours to reach Jagat.
 The trail ascends and descends several times during the stretch.
 Jagat is a small village with an MCAP office at its center.